 - Issues with No Genetic Relationships.
 In many states, when the intended parent or parents have no genetic connection to the child (because a donated embryo or donor egg and sperm are used), an adoption will be required.
 In the others, a parentage order (pre- or post-birth) might be possible based on the intent of the parties and not the genetics.

-- Foreign Intended Parents.
+- International Intended Parents.
 Intended parents from other countries who contract with gestational carriers from the United States should not only consult with a U.S. attorney, but also with an attorney in their home country.
 Foreign intended parents must know ahead of time what specific documents they will need to return home with their child.
 They should also consult with a qualified immigration attorney in their home country to make sure that they will not have any issues establishing citizenship or permanent lawful status for the child in their home country.
 They may also want assistance from a U.S. immigration attorney, to ensure they obtain the right U.S. visa for themselves for their visits to the United States throughout the surrogacy process.